ankursikarwar/Cosmic/datagen/README.md

 ### API Keys

 Set `OPENAI_API_KEY` in your `.env` file (at the project root).
-This is used by the scene filtering, color detection, and paraphrasing stages which default to OpenAI models.
+This is used by the color detection and paraphrasing stages which default to OpenAI models.

 ---